 With study after study revealing young lawyers overwhelmingly reporting that their law school journey left them woefully unprepared for practice, we believe we have an obligation to deliver more than a graduate school experience.
 We believe that our graduates should be equipped to practice law the moment they walk out the door.

 We’re not just training Baylor Law graduates for a career.
-We’re training our graduates to take care of the people whose lives and families and fortunes will be entrusted to them.
+We’re training Baylor Lawyers to take care of the people whose lives, families, and fortunes will be entrusted to them.
 We do not want our students buckling under pressure, so we put them under pressure here—in real-world situations—where they have to make the hard decisions, think on their feet, look a judge or a jury or an opposing counsel in the eye and deliver on behalf of their client.

 We want them to practice here, face adversity here, recognize their mistakes here, hone their skills here, gain their confidence here and realize what’s at stake when they walk into that courtroom—not on the job when they’re trying their first case.